Brendan-Richards/US_weather_data_analysis/README.md

 <h1>Conclusion</h1>

 These charts show less obvious warming than I would have expected.
 New York, Philadelphia, Chicago, and Houston show roughly equal percentages of warm and cool days and Indianapolis even showed a substantially cooler year than average.
 However Seattle, Phoenix, Jacksonville, Charlotte, and Los Angeles show quite severe heat trends.
-The warming trend would surely be even more apparent if more years were included in this analysis.
+The warming trend would likely be even more apparent if more years were included in this analysis.
 In conclusion, I have found that looking at the weather data from July 2014 to July 2015, 9 of the 10 cities had a normal or warmer than average year overall.